VeliAliyev/twitter-clone/README.md

 This page opens when user clicks on a post.
 Here user can view the post and all replies to it and create a reply via reply form.

 ## Profile Page
-In this page User can update his personal information such as name, bio, location personal website and birthdate.
+In this page User can update his personal information such as name, bio, location, personal website and birthdate.
 Also, He/She can upload a profile picture and a banner picture.
 Additionally, user can view his/her tweets, replies, retweets and liked tweets via respective tabs.

 ## Bookmarks Page